-- Tolerance to enteral feedings should be confirmed by offering small volumes of unfortified human milk - Once enteral feeding is well established, Similac Human Milk Fortifier Power can be added to human milk (see Preparation, page 29) - Not intended for feeding low-birth-weight infants after they reach a weight of 3600 g (approximately 8 lb) or as directed by a physician - 1.
+- Add only to human milk-do not add water - Tolerance to enteral feedings should be confirmed by offering small volumes of unfortified human milk - Once enteral feeding is well established, Similac Human Milk Fortifier Power can be added to human milk (see Preparation, page 29) - Not intended for feeding low-birth-weight infants after they reach a weight of 3600 g (approximately 8 lb.) or as directed by a physician - 1.
 Barrett-Reis B, et al. Pediatrics.
-2000;106:581-588. - 2.
-Chan GM.
+2000;106:581-588.
+2. Chan GM.
 J Perinatol.
-2003;23:620-623. - 3. \Escherichia coli, Staphylococcus, Group B Streptococcus, and Enterobacter sakazakii (now Cronobacter sakazakii).
+2003;23:620-623. - 3.
+Escherichia coli, Staphylococcus, Group B Streptococcus, and Enterobacter sakazakii (now Cronobacter sakazakii).